K4kug3n/CSMSG/README.md

-# SIMSG
+# CSMSG

-SIMSG is a prototype of secure message exchange, using Signal protocol as end-to-end encryption, for the course of Advanced Security from University of Geneva.
+CSMSG is a prototype of secure message exchange, using Signal protocol as end-to-end encryption, for the course of Advanced Security from University of Geneva.

 ## Build

 This project use CMake as a project generator.
 To generate, use :
-> cmake build
+> cmake -B./build/ .

-Then use the generate file for your compiler to build the project
+Then use the generated files in `./build/` for your compiler to build the project.

+Use C++17.

 ## External library

 - Boost multiprecision for integer with more than 64bits
+- Catch2 for unit tests

 ## Logbook